 ✘ Heavier than other options

 ✘ Back and base may separate when carrying

-If we were on the market for a travel car seat for a 5 year old who still needs to be harnessed, the Graco Tranzitions 3-in-1 harness booster car seat would get some serious consideration.
+If we were on the market for a travel car seat for a 5 year old who still needs a 5 point harness car seat, the Graco Tranzitions 3-in-1 harness booster car seat – specifically this new version – would get some serious consideration.
 The price tag is extremely reasonable (and may be cheaper at Walmart) for what you get and it would be a great seat to use both at home at on the go.
 The best part?
 You’ll never have to buy another car seat again (unless you want to, that is).

 So what are the tradeoffs?
 Nothing is perfect.
 You’ll have to carry around a few extra pounds for all those features, though you won’t notice a difference if you use a cart like this one or strap it to your suitcase.

 Some parents have had trouble installing the original Tranzitions (or the Graco Wayz) in certain cars, but the new SnugLock version makes that a thing of the past.
 It also requires a top tether for installation, which you may not find in developing countries.

 Lastly, the base and the back can click apart from each other too easily when you’re carrying it around – this problem afflicts just about every booster seat that can become backless (including the one we use at home) and it’s such a nuisance!

 -Forward-facing size limits 30-65lbs, 32-49”